ejosephslab/pgrna/README.md

 #### A computational toolkit for the design of "polyvalent" guide RNAs (pgRNAs) that are optimized for CRISPR activity at multiple viral sites, simultaneously, while also avoiding interactions with the host genome or transcriptome.

+This repository is intended to accompany our manuscript.
+For more information please refer to:
+Polyvalent Guide RNAs for CRISPR Antivirals
+Rammyani Bagchi, Rachel Tinker-Kulberg, Tinku Supakar, Sydney Chamberlain, Ayalew Ligaba-Osena, and Eric A. Josephs*

 ## Installation instructions

 ### Software needed to be installed for running the code in Python: